arachne-threat-intel/thread/CONTRIBUTING.md

 2. Create a New Feature Request

-If you couldn't find an existing feature request for your idea:
+If you could not find an existing feature request for your idea:

 * Go to our GitHub repository and click on the "Issues" tab.
 * Click "New Issue" to create a new feature request.